jubich/recipes/docs/basics/bandstruct.rst

 we decide to get the PDOS for the Ti and the O atoms separately.
-Each ``Region`` block specifies the atoms (either selected by species, atomic ranges, or as a combination of both), for which PDOS should be created.
+Each ``Region`` block specifies the atoms (either selected by species, atomic ranges, or as a combination of both (see the |manual|_)), for which PDOS should be created.
 Additionally, you can select, whether you would like to see each atomic shell of the atoms in a region (s, p, d, etc.) separately or together for that region.
 With the ``Label`` tag you can specify the prefix for the data files created.
 Using the settings above, we will obtain 5 files: `dos_ti.1.dat`, `dos_ti.2.dat`, `dos_ti.3.dat`, `dos_o.1.dat` and `dos_o.2.dat`.
-The first three contain the PDOS for the s, p, and d shells of Ti, while the last two files provide the oxygen s and p shells.
+The first three contain the PDOS for the s, p and d shells of Ti, while the last two files provide the oxygen s and p shells.

 Plotting the density of states